mars-sim/mars-sim/README.md

 ## Settlement Development
 Player may build numerous settlements spreading across the surface of Mars.
 Each settlement has a *[command structure](https://github.com/mars-sim/mars-sim/wiki/Role)* and a *[development objective](https://github.com/mars-sim/mars-sim/wiki/Settlement-Objective)*.

 As mars-sim loosely follows the *Mars Direct Mission Plan by Robert Zubrin*, there are 6 types of [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.
-A simple 4-settler initial base called a MDP Phase 1.
+A 4-settler initial base is called a MDP Phase 1.
 A 8-settler base is MDP Phase 2.
-A 12-settler base is called MDP Phase 3.
-A 24-settler base is called Alpha Base.
+A 12-settler base is MDP Phase 3.
+A 24-settler base is designated as Alpha Base.
 Besides, players may build a Trading Outpost as well as a Mining Depot near sites with high mineral concentration.

 ---